pelvisawareness_admin UTI Leave a Comment

 You’ll often hear that cranberry juice is a good option for preventing and treating UTIs.
 That’s because it can flush bacteria from your system without irritating the urinary tract.2

-The best thing to consume with a UTI is a lot of water.
+The best thing to consume with a UTI is plenty of water.
 Up to eight glasses a day will help flush some bacteria out of your urinary tract.
-While cranberry juice and other healthy items like the probiotics in sauerkraut, pickles, kefir and probiotic yogurt can help your body fight infections, they can’t cure a UTI once you have one.4
+While cranberry juice and other healthy items like the probiotics in sauerkraut, pickles, kefir, and probiotic yogurt can help your body fight infections, they can’t cure a UTI once you have one.4

 It’s best to see a doctor and receive medicine to eliminate the infection and avoid the danger of the infection spreading to your kidneys.4

-A proper diagnosis and treatment is vital if you suspect you have a UTI.
-A healthcare provider will perform tests to identify the type of UTI, and then you may receive an antibiotic.
+A proper diagnosis and treatment is vital if you suspect you have a UTI, so seek medical attention if you begin to experience UTI symptoms.
+A healthcare provider will perform urine tests to identify the type of UTI from your urine samples, and then you may receive an antibiotic.
 Left untreated, a urinary tract infection can cause serious health problems, such as permanent kidney damage, or sepsis, a potentially life-threatening complication of an infection.1

 Read More Articles About UTI’s